 Do you want to learn how you can prevent late payments as an influencer or content creator when you work with brands?
 Then you came to the right place!

 If you’ve spent any time in the influencer or content creator space you may have encountered brands who don’t pay on time.
-This red flag is one of the unfortunate realities of the influencer marketing industry, but don’t despair!
+This red flag is one of the unfortunate realities of the influencer marketing industry, but don’t fret my friend!
 There are a few things you can do to help get paid on time (and earn more when you’re not!).

 This article includes 7 easy tips to help prevent late payments as an influencer or content creator.
 You may have to negotiate and advocate for yourself to implement some of these tips when working with a brand, but remember no one is going to advocate for you better than you can!